freemant2000/simgui/README.md

 * Place such widgets on a grid layout easily.
 * All is done using simple function calls (no need to understand classes and objects).

-With these a Python learner can make GUI apps like: ..., etc.
+With these a Python learner can make GUI apps like: pacman, spade invaders, etc.

 ## How to use
 Here is a sample GUI program.